 How Does Homeowners Insurance Work?

 Homeowners insurance policies protect your home and property from a variety of perils.
-They also assist in protecting you from liability costs including legal and medical.
-Should something happen that is covered by your policy, you would submit a claim, and receive the appropriate amount of compensation minus your deductible.
+They also assist in protecting you from liability costs, including legal and medical.
+Should something happen that is covered by your policy, you would submit a claim.
+Then, receive the appropriate amount of compensation minus your deductible.

 How Do My Deductibles Work?

-Every homeowners insurance policy has a set deductible that is stated within your policy.
-The deductible is the financial portion of what you are responsible for paying as a homeowner when a claim is submitted to your homeowners insurance provider.
+Every homeowners insurance policy has a set deductible stated within your policy.
+The deductible is the financial portion you are responsible for paying as a homeowner when a claim is submitted to your homeowners insurance provider.

 Which Homeowners Insurance is Cheapest?

 TGS Insurance prides itself on providing some of the lowest homeowners insurance rates in the market.
 We work with many top-rated insurance providers that allow us to shop for the cheapest policy for your situation without skipping coverage.
 We hope this list of home insurance FAQs for first time home buyers answered most of your questions!
 If it didn’t, contact one of our agents!

-On average, our customers save nearly 45% more money than the average Texan homeowner and we can bundle your homeowners insurance policy with other policies such as auto, flood, or windstorm to provide even more savings.
-The amount you pay will ultimately depend on lots of factors but TGS Insurance’s relationships provide them with an avenue to present the best insurance product available for your home.
+On average, our customers save nearly 45% more money than the average Texan homeowner.
+We can bundle your homeowners insurance policy with other policies such as auto, flood, or windstorm for more savings.
+The amount you pay will ultimately depend on lots of factors, but TGS Insurance’s relationships provide them with an avenue to present the best insurance product available for your home.
 Contact us today to protect your home and save money each month.